-Any assistance determined to be duplicative must be deducted from the Program's calculation of the applicant's total award prior to awarding assistance.
+Any assistance determined to be duplicative must be deducted from the Program's calculation of the Applicant's total award prior to awarding assistance.
 To address this, the Program can adjust the amount of assistance through a reduced scope of work on the installation of WSS or through the elimination of the measure for the installation of the PV system or WSS as applicable.
+To address this, the Program can adjust the amount of assistance by reducing the scope of work or by eliminating the installation of the PV system or WSS as applicable.

-In some instances, there may be duplication of benefit in excess of the amount that can be deducted from the applicant's award.
-In these instances, the applicant is considered to have excess duplication of benefits.6
+In some instances, there may be duplication of benefit in excess of the amount that can be deducted from the Applicant's award.
+In these instances, the Applicant is considered to have excess duplication of benefits.6

-The results of Applicants DOB will be notified via the Preliminary Eligibility and Scope of Work Determination Notification.
+The results of Applicants' DOB will be notified via the Preliminary Eligibility and Scope of Work Determination Notification.
 Applicants must resolve the excess DOB within thirty (30) days after the document was sent by providing the Program with a cashier's check for the full amount of the excess DOB.
 Applicants who cannot resolve the excess DOB within those thirty (30) days will not be eligible for assistance under the Program.

 Applicants deemed ineligible for failure to resolve excess DOB will be mailed a CEWRI Ineligibility Determination.
-The CEWRI Ineligibility Determination notifies the applicant of the reason for ineligibility and outlines the process to challenge the decision.
-See the Program-based Reconsideration and/or Administrative Review section of these Guidelines.
+The CEWRI Ineligibility Determination notifies the Applicant of the reason for ineligibility and outlines the process to challenge the decision.
+See the